RosterElf Logo

 What is a payroll variance?

 A payroll variance is any difference between expected and actual pay amounts.
-This includes differences between budgeted and actual labour costs, differences between rostered and paid hours, and differences between calculated and processed pay amounts.
+This includes differences between budgeted and actual labour costs, between rostered and paid hours, and between calculated and processed pay amounts.
 Variances can be positive (overpayment) or negative (underpayment) and may affect individual employees or total payroll costs.

 What causes payroll variances?

-Common causes include timesheet errors or omissions, incorrect pay rate application, penalty rate calculation mistakes, overtime not captured or calculated correctly, leave recorded incorrectly, allowances missed or duplicated, data entry errors during payroll processing, system integration issues between time and payroll, and timing differences between when work occurs and when it is processed.
+Common causes include timesheet errors or omissions, incorrect pay rate application, penalty rate mistakes, overtime not captured or calculated correctly, leave recorded incorrectly, allowances missed or duplicated, data entry errors during processing, system integration issues between time and payroll, and timing differences between when work occurs and when it is processed.

 How quickly should payroll variances be resolved?